danog/MadelineProto/old_docs/API_docs_v57/methods/README.md

 * <a href="messages_receivedMessages.html" name="messages_receivedMessages">Mark messages as read</a>

-* <a href="messages_receivedQueue.html" name="messages_receivedQueue">You cannot use this method directly</a>

 * <a href="messages_reorderStickerSets.html" name="messages_reorderStickerSets">Reorder sticker sets</a>

 * <a href="messages_reportSpam.html" name="messages_reportSpam">Report a peer for spam</a>

-* <a href="messages_requestEncryption.html" name="messages_requestEncryption">You cannot use this method directly, see https://docs.madelineproto.xyz for more info on handling secret chats</a>

 * <a href="messages_saveDraft.html" name="messages_saveDraft">Save a message draft</a>